Who is Fox on The Masked Singer?

 The Masked Singer has undoubtedly taken the UK by storm because it has everybody questioning which celebrities they’re watching.

-In its second episode viewers met Fox, a disco woman who definitely confirmed off her animalistic prowess together with her strikes.
+In its second episode viewers met Fox, a disco girl who actually confirmed off her animalistic prowess together with her strikes.

 However who precisely is behind the mirrored masks?
-HEARALPUBLICIST will make it easier to crack the case…
+HEARALPUBLICIST will assist you crack the case…

 Fox – Songs, Clues, Guesses